China asks Pakistan's political parties to work together to form govt after split verdict in polls | Politics

 Beijing is also bankrolling Pakistan, which is in the throes of an economic crisis, to maintain the balance of payments with periodic loans to maintain the requisite forex reserves.

-Mao said China and Pakistan are all-weather-strategic-cooperative partners and Beijing hopes to work with Islamabad to build on the traditional friendship, deepen practical cooperation in various areas and accelerate the building of an even closer China-Pakistan community with a shared future in the new era for the benefit of the peoples of the two countries.
+Mao said China and Pakistan are all-weather strategic cooperative partners.
+China hopes to work with Pakistan to build on the traditional friendship, deepen practical cooperation in various areas, and accelerate the building of an even closer China-Pakistan community with a shared future in the new era for the benefit of the people of the two countries.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)